Aryakhot/EthosGuard/README.md

   - Imbalanced data handled using **SMOTE**, **ADASYN**, and **Tomek Links**

 - 🌐 Deployable UI
-  - Web interface built using Streamlit or Flask
+  - Web interface built using Streamlit
   - Simple and accessible dashboards for security monitoring